BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send a DeleteResp.

-3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Controller.<instance ID>.BootParameter.`
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Controller.<instance ID>.BootParameter.`.

 ### Test Metrics